MicrosoftDocs/dynamics365smb-docs/business-central/ui-get-started-layouts.md

 ## Overview

 When working with report layouts, it helps to think of the layout as a file that's imported and assigned to a report.
 Regardless of the layout type, how you manage layouts in Business Central is basically the same.
-For the most part, you'll work from the **Report Layouts** page.
+Usually, you'll work from the **Report Layouts** page.
 The main difference is how you design the layout, which is done by using the application software that the layout's built on, like Word, Excel, or SQL Server Report Builder.

 With this concept in mind. there are basically three or four tasks involved in setting up a layout on a report: